 Forming students as young women who embody the Gospel is at the center of Immaculate Heart Academy's mission.
 Over the four years our students spend at IHA, they are continuously invited to dive deeper into their Catholic faith, further their relationship with God, and use their gifts in service to others.

-Immaculate Heart Academy boasts a robust Campus Ministry program under the direction of Mrs. Sarah Shutrop, director of formation.
+Immaculate Heart Academy boasts a robust Campus Ministry program under the direction of Ms. Emily Ash '19.

 Campus Ministry Opportunities include:

-Small Christian Communities: Weekly discussion groups where IHA's young women come together to pray, share, and support one another through their faith journies by reading, journaling, and conversing.
+Small Christian Communities: Weekly discussion groups where IHA's young women come together to pray, share, and support one another through their faith journeys by reading, journaling, and conversing.

-We have two special summer programs that are offered on a rotating basis, bi-annually.
-BELIEVE. will take place Summer 2019 and 2021 and Mission@theheart will run Summer 2020 and 2022.
+We have two special programs that are offered on an alternating basis, bi-annually: our BELIEVE.
+Conference and our Mission@theheart trip.

 - BELIEVE.
 Conference: A two-night, Gospel-Centered personal development conference open only to IHA students.
-The conference takes place oceanfront at the Icona Diamond Beach Resort in Diamond Beach, NJ.
-Students will have time to enjoy the pool and the beach, as well as hear from Catholic Speakers such as Lisa Cotter, Katie Prejean McGrady, and alumna, Isabella Somera'17.
-Participants will take part in discussions, Mass, adoration, and enjoy a formal sisterhood dinner on the beach.
+At past BELIEVE.
+Conferences, students heard from a variety of Catholic woman speakers such as Lisa Cotter, Katie Prejean McGrady, Isabella Somera'17, and Lauren Rhein'09.
+Participants take part in discussions, Mass, adoration, and enjoy a formal sisterhood dinner with their peers.

 IHA gathers as a community to celebrate Mass at least once per month.
 Students participate in liturgical planning and serve as altar servers, Eucharistic Ministers, lectors, and choir members.

-IHA offers Mass in the Sister's Chapel each day for students and faculty members as an opportunity to celebrate liturgy together as a community and ground ourselves in our Catholic faith before going out into the halls each day.
-For the 2019-2020 school year, daily mass will be offered as follows:
+IHA offers Mass in the Sister's Chapel on a regular basis for students and faculty members as an opportunity to celebrate liturgy together as a community and ground ourselves in our Catholic faith.

 At the end of Junior year, rising seniors are invited to apply to be trained and commissioned as Eucharistic Ministers for the IHA community.
 These Extraordinary ministers of Communion serve at all school liturgies and may go forward to serve in their parishes.